KeepMovingLr/datastructure/README.md

 # datastructure
-Data structure that implemented by myself
+Data structure that implemented by myself.